Eczema (mate harehare) is a common skin condition that causes redness, inflammation, dryness and itching of your skin.

 - Ask your doctor or nurse to fill in an eczema action plan so you know what cream to use where and how often.

-- If you apply a topical steroid daily for more than 2 weeks without your eczema improving, go back to your doctor as you need a different treatment.
+- If you use a steroid cream or ointment for more than 2 weeks without your eczema improving, go back to your doctor as you need a different treatment.

 Infected eczema needs to be treated with an antibiotic.
 See your doctor or nurse if you have the following symptoms: